georgy93/EventDrive/README.md

 Use 'localhost' for server and user 'sa' with the password from the docker-compose.yml.
 The password is the value for the SA_PASSWORD key.

 ### Automation Tests
 The tests are built with the Specflow testing framework.
+The main benefit of specflow is that the test steps are represented as human readable sentences and the test results can be exported.
+This allows us to show the test steps and results to a business analyser or a product owner and they will understand them.
+Whatmore, they can provide the test steps and its up to the developers to only implement them.

 In order to run the tests follow the bellow steps:
 1. Run the application with ```Docker Compose``` option in Visual Studio
 2. Wait until the browser opens a new window so that we know the application is running